-- Bachelor’s degree or equivalent in the field of forestry, natural resources, or other related degree.
-Alternatively, candidates with at least five years of natural resources work experience may apply.
+- At least have a Bachelor’s degree in the field of forestry, natural resources, or other related degree (e.g. architects working with wood products) and 3 to 5 years of relevant work experience.

-- Download Application.
-Download and complete the WFI Application in full.
-All sections must be completed including the financial section.
+Download application or fill out online application form.
+All sections must be completed, including the financial section.
 Incomplete applications will not be reviewed.
-If you are unsure whether a project you have in mind would meet our criteria, please us with a short description of your intended project before submitting an application.
+If you are unsure whether a project you have in mind would meet our criteria, please email us with a short description of your intended project before submitting an application.

 Frequently Asked Questions